-HIST 3870 Overseas Chinese in Southeast Asia (3,2,1) (E) Chinese who go abroad, settle down and make a living in foreign countries are generally called the overseas Chinese.
+Chinese who go abroad, settle down and make a living in foreign countries are generally called the overseas Chinese.
 The history of overseas Chinese can be dated back as far as to the Yin and Zhou Dynasties in the ancient times, and they mainly emigrated to the Nanyang countries (today's Southeast Asia).
 This course, in addition to analysing their situations and their history there, examines their economic, cultural, and political roles in those countries.

-HIST 3880 Japan in the Twentieth Century (3,2,1) (tbc) The course aims to study the political, social, and economic development of modern and contemporary Japan with an emphasis on the following topics: modernization in late Meiji period; the problems of party rivalries and political changes in the Taisho period; the rise of militarism between the two world wars and the Japanese invasion of Asia; post war constitutional reform, economic recovery, and cultural changes; and the role of Japan in the current international scene.
+HIST 3880 Japan in the Twentieth Century (3,2,1) The course aims to study the political, social, and economic development of modern and contemporary Japan with an emphasis on the following topics: modernization in late Meiji period; the problems of party rivalries and political changes in the Taisho period; the rise of militarism between the two world wars and the Japanese invasion of Asia; post war constitutional reform, economic recovery, and cultural changes; and the role of Japan in the current international scene.

-HIST 3890 Nineteenth Century European (3,2,1) (tbc) History
+HIST 3890 Nineteenth Century European (3,2,1) (E) History